Points-Based Immigration System (UK)

 The UK's points-based immigration system (PBS) is the framework that replaced the previous tiered immigration system (Tier 1 through Tier 5) for most economic migration routes.
 It was introduced on 1 January 2021 following the end of EU free movement after Brexit.

-In practice, the system is less flexible than the "points-based" branding suggests — the tradeable criteria are quite constrained — but it does allow for some substitution between salary and qualifications.
+In practice, the system is less flexible than the "points-based" branding suggests.
+The tradeable criteria are quite constrained, but there is some room to substitute between salary and qualifications.

 Why Was It Introduced?

-End of EU free movement.
-After Brexit, the government needed a unified system applying equally to EU and non-EU nationals.
-The old Tier 2 system only applied to non-EEA workers.
+Two things drove the change.
+First, Brexit ended EU free movement, so the government needed a single system that applied equally to EU and non-EU nationals.
+The old Tier 2 system only covered non-EEA workers.
+Second, the government wanted to prioritise higher-skilled, higher-paid migration while reducing reliance on low-skilled overseas labour.

 How the 70-Point System Works